Introduction to orbifolds: Equivariant cohomology of orbifolds

-A remarkable feature of equivariant cohomology is the Borel--Hsiang localization theorem, which, roughly speaking, asserts that the non-torsion part of the structure of $H_{T}(X)$, for a torus space $X$, can be recovered from the fixed point set $X^T$.
+A remarkable feature of equivariant cohomology is the Borel--Hsiang localization theorem, which, roughly speaking, asserts that the torsion-free part of the structure of $H_{T}(X)$, for a torus space $X$, can be recovered from the fixed point set $X^T$.
 To introduce this theorem it will be useful to recall the notion of localization from commutative algebra (see, for example, \cite[Chapter 2]{eisenbud}).
 Given an $R$-module $A$ and a multiplicative subset $S\subset R$ we denote the \textit{localization of $A$ at $S$} by $S^{-1}A$, which consists of $(A\times S)/\sim$, where $(a,s)\sim (a',s')$ if there is $r\in S$ such that $r(s'a+sa')=0$.
 One think of an equivalence class $(a,s)$ as a fraction $a/s$.
 In fact, $S^{-1}A$ is an $S^{-1}R$-module with the usual operation rules for fractions.
 A map of $R$-modules $\varphi:A\to B$ induces a map of $S^{-1}R$-modules $S^{-1}\varphi:S^{-1}A\to S^{-1}B$ by $a/s\mapsto \varphi(a)/s$.

 \begin{theorem}[Borel--Hsiang localization for orbifolds {\cite[Corollary 3.1.8]{allday}}] Let $\mathcal{O}$ be a compact orbifold acted upon by a torus $T$.
-Then the inclusion $\mathcal{O}^{T}\hookrightarrow\mathcal{O}$ induces an isomorphism of $S^{-1}\sym(\mathfrak{t}^*)$-algebras
+Then the inclusion $\mathcal{O}^{T}\hookrightarrow\mathcal{O}$ induces an isomorphism of $S^{-1}\sym(\mathfrak{t}^\vee)$-algebras

-where $S=\sym(\mathfrak{t}^*)\setminus \{0\}$. \end{theorem}
+where $S=\sym(\mathfrak{t}^\vee)\setminus \{0\}$. \end{theorem}

-We mention here, without going into much details, that this theorem has a ``concrete counterpart'' expressed in terms of integration of $d_{\mathfrak{t}}$-closed forms in $C_{\mathfrak{g}}(\mathcal{O})$, known as the Atiyah--Bott--Berligne--Vergne localization formula.
+We mention here, without going into much details, that this theorem has a ``concrete counterpart'' expressed in terms of integration of $d_{\mathfrak{t}}$-closed equivariant forms, known as the Atiyah--Bott--Berligne--Vergne localization formula.

-\begin{theorem}[ABBV localization for orbifolds {\cite[Theorem 2.1]{meinrenken}}] Let $\mathcal{O}$ be a connected, compact, oriented orbifold with a smooth action of a torus $T$ and let $\omega\in H_{\mathfrak{t}}(\mathcal{O})$.
+\begin{theorem}[ABBV localization for orbifolds {\cite[Theorem 2.1]{meinrenken}}] Let $\mathcal{O}$ be a connected, compact, oriented orbifold with a smooth action of a torus $T$ and let $[\omega]\in H_{\mathfrak{t}}(\mathcal{O})$.
 Then

-in the fraction field $(\sym(\mathfrak{t}^*)\setminus \{0\})^{-1}\sym(\mathfrak{t}^*)$, where the sum runs over the connected components $\mathcal{C}$ of $\mathcal{O}^T$ and $\mathrm{e}_{\mathfrak{t}}(\nu_{\mathcal{C}})$ is the equivariant Euler form of the normal bundle $\nu_{\mathcal{C}}$. \end{theorem}
+in the fraction field $(\sym(\mathfrak{t}^\vee)\setminus \{0\})^{-1}\sym(\mathfrak{t}^\vee)$, where the sum runs over the connected components $\mathcal{C}$ of $\mathcal{O}^T$ and $\mathrm{e}_{\mathfrak{t}}(\nu_{\mathcal{C}})$ is the equivariant Euler form of the normal bundle $\nu_{\mathcal{C}}$. \end{theorem}

-\chapter{Riemannian Geometry of Orbifolds}
+\chapter{Riemannian geometry of orbifolds}

 In this final chapter we will endow orbifolds with riemannian metrics and see generalizations of the basic elements of Riemannian geometry to this setting.
 In the last section we present a collection of orbifold versions of classical theorems of Riemannian geometry.